Physical Therapy For Degenerative Disc Disease

 Is Degenerative Disc Disease The Same As Arthritis?

-Degenerative disc disease and arthritis of the spine are not the same as they affect different tissues.
+Degenerative disc disease and arthritis of the spine affect different tissues and are thus not the same.

 Left untreated, however, degenerative disc disease can cause osteoarthritis of the spine.